Jmasiulis/splyt-challenge/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## IMPORTANT: Environment variable is needed
 Since I'm using third party library with Google Maps, non-development version requires to have an API key.
-I believe it shouldn't be necessary if you don't have one but if you want to see the application as intended, I suggest grabbing one for free [https://cloud.google.com/maps-platform/](in Google Maps development page)
+I believe it shouldn't be necessary if you don't have one but if you want to see the application as intended, I suggest grabbing one for free [in Google Maps development page](https://cloud.google.com/maps-platform/)
 I personally use .env file with following variable:
 REACT_APP_GOOGLE_MAPS_API_KEY=YOUR_VARIABLE_HERE